adamelliotfields/github-sandbox/README.md

 Note that the **Branches** settings will not be available until you've pushed to a branch.

+That having been said, I wouldn't recommend locking down your repository until you've got the initial scaffolding in place.

 ### Merge button

 Under **Options**, uncheck **Allow merge commits** and **Allow rebase merging** as we only want